rn1hd/rn1hd/README.md

 - When I struggle to fulfill the duties quickly and efficiently.
 There are **two options** to deal with it:
   - Acquire at least **60% mastery** of the role beforehand and use the remaining percentage while on the job to keep up.
-  - Create an **Artificial Intelligence application** to automatically do the work for me where applicable.
+  - Create an **Artificial Intelligence** application to automatically perform some of my workloads where applicable.

 #### **Tell me about a time you demonstrated leadership skills.**